Calculators

 Changes in gratuity rules after New Labour Codes

-The New Labour Codes introduces proposed changes to gratuity rules in India, including gratuity eligibility for fixed-term employees and expanded coverage of establishments.
+The New Labour Codes notifies changes to gratuity rules in India, including gratuity eligibility for fixed-term employees and expanded coverage of establishments.
 The gratuity is calculated as per latest changes notified under the New Labour Codes.

 How is gratuity calculated?